MahtaE/pre-work/README.md

 # pre-work
 # Project 1 - *To do App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Pre_Work** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Mahta Ellis**